unctionjs/complete/README.md

 ## Principle 4

 **All functions are immutable by default**.
 These functions do not mutate (unless otherwise noted with a `M` suffix like `appendM()`) the original values.

-## Raison d'exister

-There are a few similar libraries out there and they all have good standing with the community, so why make unctionjs?
-Well the original package started off as ramda-extra, a set of functions in a package that ramda seemed to never want to implement (like at the time mapKeys).
-Then eventually I got to the point where I wanted to have functions be curried for clarity and found that many ramda functions don't fully support only currying.
-While ramda is amazing and I still use it to this day I knew I had to fork off and write my own path.

-Here's a list of (I believe) fair reasons why I don't use these popular and *really good libraries*:

-  - *ramda*: Ramda has all functions in a single package, it relies on internal private functions to ensure compatibility, does not have real type checking, prefers "autocurrying" which can lead to issues with curried functions, and finally as described above ramda has an interest in retaining a small surface layer.
-  - *lodash*: Lodash only does curried as a second class citizen, doesn't have type checking, prefers "autocurrying" when it has support for it, and doesn't have a very clear picture about what some of the functions are polymorphic.

-That said every unctionjs function will work with every ramda and lodash function where currying is allowed.

 ## Functions